 So, here’s a zucchini bread recipe that will remind us all of summer.
 Think of the wonderful weather and vegetables to come.
 Summer always seems to have a plethora of zucchini available.
 Zucchini always reminds me of summer.

 I am trying to use less “sugar” in my baked treats.
 I ended up using maple syrup and molasses for a sweetener.
 I drew some inspiration from a book I recently reviewed, which only uses natural sweeteners and whole grain gluten free flours.
-I also have a giveaway going on right now for a copy of the book.
-Enter for your chance to win.

 One last note about the recipe.
 You’ll notice I added vinegar, which may seem a bit strange.

 A long time ago, I read an article about dutch processed cocoa compared to regular cocoa.
 The short and simple difference is dutch cocoa is processed with alkaline, which means the pH is more basic (less acidic).
 This will influence baking powder and baking soda’s ability to work.

 Baking really is a science.
 A little vinegar (could be apple cider), will give the correct pH and helps with texture and rise.
 You won’t end up with a gummy center, which happens far too often in gluten free baked goods.
 Trust me.

 Please note – many of the links in this post are affiliate or referral links.
 If you click on them and make a purchase, I might make a commission.
 Your support is oh so appreciated, and it helps keep this free resource up and running – thanks!

 Chocolate Zucchini Bread Recipe – gluten-free & vegan with sugar-free option